minkechoi/Zebrafish_brain_POA_snMultiome/README.md

 # Zebrafish_hypothalamic_preoptic_area(POA)_analysis

 The single-nuclei Multiome-sequencing data analysis.
-(RNA-seq and ATAC-seq) Code and data for the manuscript "Developmental glucocorticoid excess primes hypothalamic neuroendocrine subpopulations for heightened adult stress response in female zebrafish"
+(RNA-seq and ATAC-seq) Code and data for the manuscript "Latent priming of hypothalamic neuroendocrine populations links developmental glucocorticoid excess to adult stress hypersensitivity"

 ##
 ##**About**